Document Type : Original Article

 Purpose: The purpose of this study was to assess the spatial pattern of HNC incidence rates by modeling both the effects of spatial dependence between neighboring regions and risk factors in a Bayesian Poisson model (BYM).

-Materials and Method: From the Center of Cancer Registry in Fars province, data was collected from 1,821 patients diagnosed with HNC.
+Materials and Method: In this cross sectional study, from the Center of Cancer Registry in Fars province, data was collected from 1,821 patients diagnosed with HNC.
 The effects of spatial structure were modeled in a Bayesian spatiotemporal hierarchical model to determine the relative risk and trend of HNC incidence rates.
 The maps were created geographical variations of HNCs incidence across the 29 counties of the province with classical Standardized Incidence Rate (SIR), BYM model, and spatiotemporal model.

 Results: The highest crude incidence rates were 0.55 and 0.16 cases per 1,000-person population for HNC and squamous cell carcinoma (SCC), respectively.
 Spatially, the highest relative risks for HNC and SCC were estimated at 1.36 and 1.34, respectively, in the county of Shiraz, the capital of Fars province.
 The lowest relative risks for HNC and SCC were estimated at 0.39 and 0.46 per 1,000 persons, respectively, in Gerash County in southern Fars.
 The findings showed an increasing trend in the HNC incidence rate and a decreasing trend in SCC incidence in this province.